Kernix13/javascript-cheat-sheet/notes.md

 - 69 – arrow Fxs:
 - 71 – async & await:

+The best of my notes from Traversy 20 web projects with vanilla javascript course:

+- for a number input fied, using `typeof` shows it as a string - add a + symbol to turn it into a number
+- `console.log(e.target);` - gives you the exact element that is clicked on
+- the spread operator converts the nodes list into an array - then to map thru that use the high order array method called map()
+- Fetch is built into the browser so you don’t need to use a CDN or install it
+- fetch runs asynchronously which means in the background and it returns a promise – when it’s done fetching it will return a promise – you catch that promise with .then() - .then() takes a function; res.json();

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>